What Redistricting Looks Like In Every State

 The Montana Districting and Apportionment Commission formally adopted a new congressional redistricting map.

-Who controls redistricting in Montana in 2021?
+Who controls redistricting in Montana right now?

 Neither party fully controls the congressional redistricting process.
 New maps are drawn and enacted by a bipartisan commission made up of citizens.